 The opponents' reward and travel expenses are paid by the school of the doctoral candidate.

-There is also a video presenting a typical public examination at LUT available.
-It is in English and gives an overall picture on how the public examination is held at LUT.
+A video presenting a typical public examination at LUT University is also available.
+It is in English and gives an overall picture on how the public examination is held at LUT University.

 The opponent(s) should give a written statement (attached to the assessment form) on the dissertation and its defence after the public examination.
 It is strongly recommended that the opponents prepare their statement immediately.
 The opponents may prepare individual statements or a joint statement.

 The custos takes care that the statement and the assessment form will be delivered to the LUT Doctoral School.
 On the basis of this statement, the Academic Council decides whether the doctoral dissertation can be approved and gives it a grade.